hilovids/Rolling-Cube-Maze-Simulator/README.md

  fewest moves without crossing over (xf , yf ), or False if there is no solution.

-This project is a visualizer to aid in continued research of mazes with blocked spaces.
+**About** This project is a visualizer to aid in continued research of mazes with blocked spaces.
 An in-depth explanation of the algorithm implemented in this project for SRC can be found in *A Constant Time Algorithm for Solving Simple Rolling Cube Mazes* from the 2022 CCCG Proceedings.

-To launch this application, clone the repository to your device and run *Rolling Cube Mazes.exe*
+**How to Run:** To launch this application, clone the repository to your device and run *Rolling Cube Mazes.exe*